 Pomodoro sauce is a combination of fresh tomatoes, sweet onion, fresh garlic, fresh basil, and smooth extra virgin olive oil.
 It’s a great sauce to use up your garden vegetables and if you’re lucky enough to live in warmer climate, you can do it all year long.

 Even though fresh tomatoes is the best way to enjoy this sauce, you can also use canned San Marzano peeled whole tomatoes.

 Before starting the Pomodoro sauce, you will need to remove the skin from all of the tomatoes.
-The easiest way to do this, in my opinion, is by blanching the vegetables so the skins slide right off.
+The easiest way to do this is by blanching the vegetables so the skins slide right off.

 - Bring a pot of water to boil and combine ice and cold water in a large bowl.

-- Slice a small x into the bottom of each tomato.
+- Slice a small x into the bottom of each tomato (1).

-- Once cool, use your fingers to easily remove the skin from the tomatoes.
+- Once cooled, use your fingers to easily remove the skin from the tomatoes.